nagato-D/nagato-D.github.io/content/posts/note-kaiming-he/index.md

 ---

 [Kaiming He](https://kaiminghe.github.io/) is an influential scholar in the field of computer vision.
 His papers have received more than 500,000 citations as of 2023, according to [Google Scholar](https://scholar.google.com/citations?user=DhtAFkwAAAAJ&hl=en&oi=ao).
-His research about ResNets has become a basic building block of artificial intelligence system today.
-Kaiming He is now a faculty member of the department of EECS at MIT since 2024.
-Prior to this, he worked in Facebook as a research scientist since 2016.
-Before that, Kaiming He was a researcher at Microsoft since 2011.
+His research on ResNets has become a fundamental building block of artificial intelligence systems today.
+Kaiming He has been a faculty member in the Department of EECS at MIT since 2024.
+Prior to this, he worked as a research scientist at Facebook from 2016.
+Before that, Kaiming He was a researcher at Microsoft starting from 2011.
 He obtained his PhD degree from the Chinese University of Hong Kong (CUHK), supervised by Xiaoou Tang.
-In this note, I will briefly introduce Kaiming He's PhD thesis, titled "[Single Image Haze Removal Using Dark Channel Prior](https://kaiminghe.github.io/publications/thesis.pdf)" [[1](#reference)], in order to learn about how to conduct influential research and write appealling papers.
+In this note, I will briefly introduce Kaiming He's PhD thesis, titled "[Single Image Haze Removal Using Dark Channel Prior](https://kaiminghe.github.io/publications/thesis.pdf)" [[1](#reference)], in order to learn about how to conduct influential research and write appealing papers.

 ## Summary of Thesis

 ---

-Kaiming He's thesis proposes a heuristic method for single-image haze removal problem.
-The key point is that He proposed an effective and simple prior, known as the dark channel prior, to impose additional contraints for solving haze removal equations.
+Kaiming He's thesis proposes a heuristic method for the single-image haze removal problem.
+The key point is that He proposed an effective and simple prior, known as the dark channel prior, to impose additional constraints for solving haze removal equations.
 This prior is derived from He's observation of the statistics in haze-free images.
-It was found that most patches in these images contain pixels which are dark in at least one color channel.
-Additionally, the thesis also introduces efficient realization of the dark channel prior and demonstrates its close relation to human vision perception system.
+It was found that most patches in these images contain pixels that are dark in at least one color channel.
+Additionally, the thesis also introduces an efficient realization of the dark channel prior and demonstrates its close relation to the human vision perception system.

 ## Observations, Comments, and Interesting Facts